ibm-ecosystem-engineering/ibm-gsi-cloudnative-journey/docs/developer-advanced-1/inventory-cd.md

 - Log into the ArgoCD UI and look at the state of the application.
 It should say `Synchronizing`.
 If you don't want to wait you can manually by pressing the `Synchronize` button.

-### Patch The Helm Repository URL

-Patch Helm repository URL to `argocd-cm` configmap in `tools` namespace.

-- Log into the cluster on the command-line.

-- Change the directory to the root of the ArgoCD <Globals name="template" /> repo that was cloned previously.

-- Execute the below `addhelmrepository.sh` file with paramter of Helm repository url.

-    ```bash
-    ./config/addhelmrepository.sh {HELM REPO URL}
-    ```

 ### Hook the CI pipeline to the CD pipeline

 The last stage in the CI pipeline updates the version number in the `requirements.yaml` to the version of the helm chart